 After you grab some food and a craft beverage, visit downtown Utica’s boutique shops – several of which will offer special late shopping hours following the parade.
 So be sure to take a walk around Mill Street to see what Mardi Gras bargains you can find.

-While you’re in the village, pay a visit to the brand new Heritage Corridor Welcome Center, just a short walk from bustling Mill Street.
-The brand new informational center’s Illinois Made Gift Shoppe features a curated selection of items created by Illinois makers and artisans, alongside all the useful guides and brochures you need to plan your stay in Starved Rock Country.
-The Welcome Center at 248 W. Canal St. is open to the public from noon to 6 p.m., and is closed Tuesdays through the end of March.
+While you’re in the village, pay a visit to the Starved Rock Country Welcome Center and Illinois Made Gift Shoppe, just a short walk from bustling Mill Street.
+This brand new informational center and boutique souvenir store features a curated selection of items created by Illinois makers and artisans, alongside all the useful guides and brochures you need to plan your stay in Starved Rock Country.
+The Welcome Center at 248 W. Canal St. is open to the public from noon to 6 p.m. this Saturday.